 Director Bios

-After decades spent in information systems and emerging technology Lillian pivoted to what she saw as the next frontier: understanding humanity's whole intelligence.
-As a futurist and systems thinker, she recognized that the frameworks available for understanding and navigating a reality filled with change were insufficient.
+After decades spent in information systems and emerging technology, Lillian pivoted to what she saw as the next frontier: understanding humanity's whole integrated intelligence.
+As a futurist and interdisciplinary systems thinker, she recognized that the frameworks available for understanding and navigating a reality filled with change were insufficient.
+She also recognized AI was going to be an amazing tool for the multidimensional thinkers or an intelligence that uses humans as tools.

-As a the mother of three profoundly gifted creative children, the reality of their future gave her mission its shape.
-Working with other creative individuals, whose intelligence has also remained whole, they have built an institute that redefines what intelligence is and how it should be cultivated to use AI as a tool and navigate the future we face.
+As the mother of three profoundly gifted, sensitive, creative children, the reality of their future gave her mission its shape.
+Working with other creative individuals, whose intelligence has also remained whole, they have built an institute that redefines what intelligence is and how it should be cultivated to adapt to the future humanity faces.

-Farah is a creative director and stylist with decades of experience in fashion, music, and entertainment industries.
+Farah is a creative director and stylist with decades of experience in the fashion, music, and entertainment industries.
 Known for blending contradicting methods of artistry with her holistic strategy she has styled global icons, led major brand collaborations, and designed bespoke pieces with a focus on luxury, ethics and sustainability.
-Farah is driven by compassion, creativity unbounded, and the gift that brings the whole picture together with artistry and strategy that inspire authentic lasting impact.
+Farah is driven by compassion, unbounded creativity, and the gift that brings the whole picture together with artistry and strategy which inspires an authentic and lasting impact.

 Beth Anne Johnson - Communication and Home School Director